jedoGit/verbose-fishstick/README.md

 >    "mailerHost"     : "YOUR MAILER HOST",
 >    "mailerPort"     : "YOUR MAILER PORT",
 >    "jwtSecret"      : "YOUR JWT SECRET",
->    "jwtTokenExpire" : "YOUR JWT TOKEN EXPIRE"
+>    "jwtTokenExpire" : "YOUR JWT TOKEN EXPIRE",
+>    "logLevel"       : "DEBUG"
 > }
 > ```